codyaverett/memento/personal/job-hunting/interesting jobhunt finds.md

 - I have a take home test coming up this weekend
 - automated quant trading??
 - Integrations with Coinbase
+- They use codility to test their remote candidates

 ## Federal Bank of Kansas